jfinancial/cheatsheets/js_web/JS_OO.md

   </pre>

 #### ES6 Classes
-- ES6 introduced classes with a `constructor` method and also add `static` methods (which can be used without instantiating object.)
-Under the hood it still uses prototype inheritance so ES6 just provides syntactic sugar
+- ES6 introduced classes with a `constructor` method and also add `static` methods which can be used without instantiating object.
+(You can't call a static method on an object or you'll get an error.)
+- Under the hood ES6 classes still uses prototype inheritance so ES6 just provides syntactic sugar

   <pre>
       class Person {